-Have a wonderful weekend everyone - we'll see you all on Monday.
+Have a wonderful weekend everyone - see you on Monday.